 An ultrasound is a painless and non-invasive exam that uses harmless sound waves.
 These sound waves capture images of organs and other structures inside the body without using radiation.
 During the exam, a hand-held instrument called a transducer sends out sound waves at high frequencies that we can’t hear.
 The sound waves reflect off the body structures.
 Next, the ultrasound machine creates them into digital images.
 Later, a radiologist uses the images to diagnose medical conditions.

 Ultrasound imaging can also:

-- help a physician determine the source of abdominal pain, such as gallstones, kidney stones, abscesses or an inflamed appendix
+- Help a physician determine the source of abdominal pain (eg. gallstones, kidney stones, abscesses or an inflamed appendix)

 How are ultrasounds performed?

-The child and his or her caregiver (must be a parent or legal guardian) are escorted to a dimly lit ultrasound exam room.
-The ultrasound exam is performed with the child lying down on a soft table.
-A warm water-based gel is placed on the skin over the area to be studied.
+Our staff will escort the patient and caregiver to an ultrasound exam room.
+During the ultrasound exam, the child is lying down on a soft table.
+Then, the technologist applies warm water-based gel on the skin over the studied area.
 The technologist slides the transducer over the area and takes pictures of the underlying organs.
-The pictures appear on the ultrasound machine screen.
-During the exam, the child may be asked to hold his or her breath at times or lay in different positions.
+Pictures will appear on the ultrasound machine screen.
+Throughout the exam, the child may need to hold his or her breath at times or lay in different positions.
 It is important to hold as still as possible.
 Most ultrasound exams take 30 minutes.

 Can an ultrasound harm my child?

 For standard diagnostic ultrasounds, there are no known harmful effects on humans.